Did you know that humans are the only species on this planet to use stories to gain new information? It’s why we love books and movies so much. ????

 Another principle we live by with storytelling is, “work hard to be the content — not the thing standing in between your customer and it’s content”.
 Visuals alone can be entertaining, but when combined with a great story can lead to a bond that creates super fans.

-While we can’t quantify story, we know it deepens connections with an audience and it creates emotions that you want to be associated with your brand.
+While we can’t always quantify short films, we know it deepens connections with an audience and it creates emotions that you want to be associated with your brand.
 Making people feel something brings them closer while yelling about your latest sale pushes them away.